 Wat Intharawihan is a very old temple pre-dating the founding of the city of Bangkok in 1782.
-It was originally called Wat Rai Phrik until Rama I restored and renamed the temple as Wat Intharam.
+It was originally called Wat Rai Phrik until Rama I restored and renamed the temple Wat Intharam.
 It is famous for its huge standing Buddha image called Luang Pho To.
 The image is 32 meters tall and 10 meters wide.
 The image is holding an alms bowl.
 The topknot of the Buddha image contains a Buddha relic from Sri Lanka.

 The Big Buddha